 What is Red Bean Paste?

-Anko is a paste made of boiled, mashed, and sweetened red adzuki beans.
-It can be smooth (when the beans’ husks are removed) or thicker and more heterogeneous.
+Anko is a paste of boiled, then mashed and sweetened red adzuki beans.
+Depending on whether the beans’ husks are removed, the paste can have a smooth texture or a thicker and more heterogeneous one.

 It is a staple in many Chinese, Japanese, and Korean dishes.
 However, there are many regional variations in this basic formula.

-For example, Chinese versions traditionally utilize rock sugar (bing tang) and add lard (or other fats and oil) for extra richness.
-They are used in plenty of Chinese pastries e.g. mooncake being a particularly famous one.
+For example, Chinese versions traditionally use rock sugar (bing tang) and might add lard (or other fats and oil) for extra richness.
+They are used in plenty of Chinese pastries, mooncakes being particularly famous.

-In Japan, anko is used in innumerable desserts and even savoury dishes.
+Meanwhile, Japan uses anko in numerous desserts and even savoury dishes.
 Examples are mochi, dorayaki, taiyaki and zenzai.
 Japanese anko is usually the sweetest variety.

 Our recipe below will result in a thick red bean paste without oil.
-It can even be made without a pressure cooker (which is the equipment traditionally used).
+It can even be made without a pressure cooker, the traditionally used equipment.

 Taste